-Look, August is the point in summer when the nuance of the season has long faded away.
-It’s hot, the kids are restless, and most importantly, parents are exhausted.
+Look, we are at the approximate point in summer when the nuance of the season has long faded.
+It’s hot, the kids are restless, parents are exhausted and most importantly, parents are exhausted.
 Our kids need to go back to school—whether they’ll admit it or not—and it’s our job as parents to get them ready.

-At age 11, the CDC recommends vaccines for meningitis (MCV4), human papillomavirus and again for tetanus, diphtheria and pertussis.
-Additional vaccines against another type of meningitis (serogroup B) are recommended in certain adolescents and teens who may be at higher risk of infection.
-Let me also remind you that every child older than 6 months of age should receive an annual influenza vaccine on top of everything else.
+At age 11, the CDC recommends vaccines for meningitis, human papillomavirus and again for tetanus, diphtheria and pertussis.
+Additional vaccines against another type of meningitis (group B) are recommended in certain adolescents and teens who may be at higher risk of infection.

-In Texas, pharmacists can administer vaccines to teens over 14 years of age without a prescription (over 7 years old without a prescription for flu) and adolescents age 7 to 13 with a prescription.
+In Texas, pharmacists can administer vaccines to teens over 14 years of age without a prescription (over 7 years old without a prescription for the annual flu shot) and adolescents age 7 to 13 with a prescription.
 Simply have your child’s physician issue a prescription (to be given to you or sent directly to the pharmacy electronically) for any needed vaccines.

 Your pharmacist will report what vaccines were given and when to your child’s doctor and your state immunization registry.
 Many insurance plans pay for vaccines given at the pharmacy, but a quick phone call to your plan can clear up any questions you may have about coverage.

 Letting your Brookshire Brothers pharmacist help in keeping your child or teen up to date on immunizations is a win for both your child and you!
 Talk to your pharmacist today about how we can be a part of getting your kiddo ready for school and keeping them healthy all year long.